 Education on the Ward is provided by the Children’s Hospital School.
 The education staff aim to marry academic and therapeutic progress by working closely with the clinical team.

 We aim to liaise with schools as often as possible, and we hope to meet with parents/carers on a weekly basis in the Ward Rounds.
-We only contact schools/colleges with parental permission and encourage schools/colleges to keep in touch with their student’s parents/carers and keep them in the loop re parents’ evenings, letters etc.

-Currently, we offer up to 14 hours of education/contact time a week.
+Currently, we offer up to 17.5 hours of education/contact time a week.
 The rest of the time is spent in therapeutic sessions or individual meetings.

-We are delighted with the feedback from our most recent (2013) Ofsted inspection:
+We are delighted with the feedback from our most recent (2017) Ofsted inspection: